frangio/ERCs/ERCS/eip-xxxx.md

 Validates that the signature was produced by `owner` as described in the Signatures section, and that `deadline` is greater than or equal to the block timestamp, then marks the nonce as used.

-The rest of this function behaves like ERC-6909 `approve`, substituting the signer for the caller.
+The rest of this function behaves like ERC-6909 `approve` or `setOperator` (if `operator` is false or true respectively), substituting the signer for the caller.

+Returns `true`.

 ```yaml
 - name: approveBySig